rewbot/justware-api-intro/README.md

 ####4.
 Add Phone collection to a Name
 > Run `git checkout add-phone-collection` to complete this step

-We can add data collections to names for this example we will be associating a Phone number with our name.
-This will follow almost the exact same pattern as inserting a name with one difference: we will need to connect the Phone number to our Name by setting the NameID property on our Phone object.
+We can add data collections to names.
+For this example we will be associating a Phone number with our name.
+This will follow almost the exact same pattern as inserting a name with one difference: we will need to associate the Phone number with Name by setting the NameID property on our Phone object.
 Go back to `NameInsertUtilities.cs` and add the following to the `AddPhones()` method:

 ```csharp
 //Create phone object